The Best Salary Negotiation Training Skills for College Students

 - Research: Most students don’t complete enough homework on their employer.
 It’s crucial to know your employer before you negotiate with them.
 Few applicants research their prospective employers or their offers before attending interviews.
 By researching, the employer will be impressed and more likely to award you with the position.
 Your questions will also be far better as a result of what you uncover in your research.
 If you know who’s going to interview you, research your interviewers, too.
 LinkedIn is a great place to start.
 You could also try to find interviewers’ Facebook and Twitter accounts, which may reveal information you can use.
 Students are more skilled than most at online research.
 So, capitalize on your advantage.

 - Yes, you read correctly: Interview with their competitors.
 At least, interview with other companies first.
 When it comes to training for your interview, it pays to have alternatives up your sleeve.
 For this, you need to acquire valuable interview practice.
 Yes, you still want to, and hopefully will, land that perfect role with your ideal company.
 Remember that the best path between two points is often not a straight line.
 You don’t want to be choosing between a lousy offer from your preferred company and nothing.
 Get two or more offers on the table.
 Then, you may enjoy salary negotiation leverage to get your preferred employer to make a better offer.
 Alternatively, be prepared to walk away and work with another company who’s willing to make you an offer that you’ll feel happy saying yes to.

 Ongoing Career Training

-Your lowest-cost long-term route is almost always going to be reading books or listening to audiobooks.
-One book a month will quickly add up over a few years to place you head and shoulders ahead of your colleagues, and lead to your delivering results that your employer can’t help but notice, want to reward and retain your skills.
-Let your college graduation be the start of your lifetime self training journey.
+Your lowest-cost long-term route is often going to be reading books or listening to audiobooks.
+One book a month will quickly add up over a few years to place you ahead of your colleagues.
+The information you learn from business and negotiation books can lead you towards delivering results that your employer can’t help but notice, want to reward, and retain.
+Let your college graduation be the start of your lifelong training journey.